Synthetic Grass Warehouse Australia

 Step 3: Laying the Synthetic Grass

 high traffic entering points) Ensure you use the nails or pegs every 30cm around the perimeter.
-Use
+Use commercial graded double-sided tape or glue to secure the grass to a concrete surface if required.

 Step 4: Infill and Clean